 --found crumpled on an old fisher boat

-Out past the vast sand dunes rose the mountains at last.
-Stark, naked, they shimmered honey and gold from the setting sun.
+Out past the vast sand dunes rose the mountains at last, shimmering gold and honey with the setting sun.

-Staring at stars burning holes through darkness, the air so crisp and clear, he longed for Sera, his betrothed, his life, his heart, his soul.
-How his body shivered when she stood near!
+Alone with cold stars, the air so crisp and clear, Tokal longed for Sera, his life, his heart, his soul.
+How his body shivered when she stood near.
 Shivered, but never satisfied, not until their wedding night.

-Wedding.
 Marriage.
-His heart thundered lust to every muscle and limb.
-The sacred joining before the Shining Ones!
+The sacred joining before the Shining Ones.
 More profound than any friendship, marriage was a journey to the gods, or so said his grandfather.

 “Oh, you’ll have your moments, maybe hate each other silly for seasons, but if you follow the ways of the Shining Ones, you’ll learn the greatest gifts of all, forgiveness and unconditional love.
-There's no way to get there without the journey.
-You learn as you go.
-Ain’t no other way.”
+No way to get there without the journey.
+You learn as you go.”

-His body cramped in exhaustion, but Tokal grinned in satisfaction.
-There was the Cave at last, opening like a jagged maw to swallow the sun.
-Riches poured out in a river of rainbow beauty.
-Diamonds and rubies, opals and lapis lazuli.
+There was the Cave, opening like a black maw to swallow the sun.
+Riches poured out in a river of rainbow beauty, diamonds and rubies, opals and lapis lazuli.

 Sera, oh Sera, my love for you is greater than these peaks, more priceless than this treasure of shining, earth-born stars!

-Tokal spied his prize.
-The emerald gleamed enormous and perfect.
-But Tokal did not see the Karuna stalk up behind him.
+Tokal spied his prize, enormous and perfect, but did not see the Karuna stalking up behind him.
 He only heard mad shrieks echo in the canyons as the beast fed on still living prey.